GedasFX/gedasfx.github.io/_posts/2024-09-15-tailscale-funnel.md

 layout: post
 title: Exposing my local server on the internet using Tailscale, https, and a custom domain
 date: 2024-09-15
-categories: infrastructure tailscale docker traefik vps https tls
+categories: infrastructure tailscale docker traefik https
 ---

 I should start with a disclaimer, please for the love of god, do not use this setup for production use.
 This article is for educational purposes only!

-## The Problem
+# The Problem

-My AWS free trial is expiring that hosts the one non-static or serverless website I have.
-Now a sane person would either: (1) drop the project, (2) start paying $7.2/mo. to Amazon, or (3) switch hosts.
-I didn't want to drop the project, and it was definitely not worth the monthly fee, so I decided to switch to something I already had: my private server I have at home.
+My AWS free trial is expiring, and I have some non-static or serverless website hosted there with virtually no traffic.
+Now a sane person would either: (1) drop the projects, (2) start paying $7.2 per month to Amazon, or (3) switch hosts.
+I didn't want to drop the projects, and it was definitely not worth to pay the monthly fee, so I decided to switch to something I already had: my server I have at home.

-I would start the migration till I quickly find out that I do not have an external IP address.
-I also seem to have no means of getting one either.
+I started the migration and I quickly found out that I do not have an external IP address.
+Looking into it, I also seem to have no means of getting one either.

-Thinking outside the box for a sec I decided to go with a cheap local VPS for $2 a month to act as an external IP address.
+Thinking outside the box for a sec I decided to rent with a cheap VM from a local provider for ~$2 a month to act as a proxy with an external IP address.
 Idea is that if I can make a VPN tunnel, I can set up a reverse-proxy on the device and forward the requests within the VPN.

 Simple, I install tailscale and then run...